Getting Started

 No need to go digging through log files to find out what went wrong.
 ServicePulse provides the exception's stack trace, message headers, and message body right here.

-Armed with this information, it should be much easier to track down and fix our bug, so let's do that:
+Armed with this information, it should be much easier to track down and fix your bug, so let's do that:

-Now our system has been fixed, and we can give that failed message another chance.
+Now your system has been fixed, and you can give that failed message another chance.

-4. It may take several seconds to enqueue the batch, but eventually you will see the familiar log messages in Sales and Billing, showing the message being processed successfully as if nothing bad ever happened.
+- It may take several seconds to enqueue the message, but eventually you will see the familiar log messages in Sales and Billing, showing it is being processed successfully as if nothing bad ever happened.

 This is a powerful feature.
 Many systemic failures are the result of bad deployments.
 A new version is rolled out with a bug, and errors suddenly start appearing that ultimately result in lost data.